5T33Z0/OC-Little-Translated/11_Graphics/iGPU/iGPU_DeviceProperties.md

 ## :bulb: General Configuration Notes

 - Only add one `AAPL,ig-platform-id` key for your iGPU model!
-- The `device-id` property is only required if the iGPU model on the CPU is not natively supported by macOS and/or used SMBIOS.
+- The `device-id` property is only required if the iGPU model on the CPU is not natively supported by macOS and/or the used SMBIOS.
 - `framebuffer-stolenmem` and `framebuffer-fbmem` are only required if you cannot adjust the DVMT-preallocated VRAM to 64MB or higher in the BIOS.
-Usually, they're configured for 32MB of DVMT-preallocated our BIOS which may result in a kernel panic.
-In this case, you need to add these keys.
+Usually, DVMT-preallocated is set to 32MB which may result in a kernel panic.
+In this case, you need to add these properties.
+- Most of the Framebuffer patches listed below (besides the empty ones) represent the bare minimun configuration.
+This means in cases where your display output does not work, you have to adjust the framebuffer with controller data using Hackintool and following a general framebuffer patching guide [such as this](https://www.tonymacx86.com/threads/guide-general-framebuffer-patching-guide-hdmi-black-screen-problem.269149/).

 ## Empty Framebuffers (for Desktop)
 List of empty Framebuffers for Intel CPUs with on-board graphics.
 For using on-board graphics for computational tasks only (like QuickSync Video, etc.) when a discrete GPU used for displaying graphics.